vdemichev/DiaNN/README.md

 * **--report-lib-info** adds extra library information on the precursor and its fragments to the main output report
 * **--restrict-fr** some fragments will not be used for quantification, based on the value in the ExcludeFromAssay spectral library column
 * **--scanning-swath** all runs will be analysed as if they were Scanning SWATH runs
+* **--semi** (experimental) when using the 'Reannotate' function, a peptide will be matched to a protein also if it could be obtained with one specific and one non-specific cut (at either of the termini)
 * **--smart-profiling** enables an intelligent algorithm which determines how to extract spectra, when creating a spectral library from DIA data.
 This is highly recommended and should almost always be enabled
 * **--species-genes** instructs DIA-NN to add the organism identifier to the gene names - useful for distinguishing genes from different species, when analysing mixed samples.
 Works with UniProt sequence databases.
 * **--sptxt-acc [N]** sets the fragment filtering mass accuracy (in ppm) when reading .sptxt/.msp libraries